 Based on visual inspection, the majority of the Rotondo granite exposed at the tunnel wall appears to be homogeneous and isotropic.
 In the deeper parts of the CB boreholes, ductile shearing is apparent, suggesting physical anisotropy.
 Current laboratory benchtop characterizations (on various petrophysical and mechanical properties) were mostly focusing on the visually homogeneous core samples.
 The results suggest a low to moderate elastic anisotropy combined with considerable non-linearity of the elastic response.
-Table 4 gives a list of the physical and mechanical properties of the Rotondo granite in dry and water-saturated conditions.
-The details for these measurements are documented in David et al. (2020).
+Table 4 gives a list of the physical and mechanical properties of the Rotondo Table 2.
+Single-hole hydraulic test results.